From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Locking classical information in quantum states

 For the second construction, we apply Theorem \ref{thm:explicit-ur2} with $n' = n + c'\ceil{\log\log n + \log(1/\e)}$ for some large enough constant $c'$.
 We can then use a one-time pad encryption on the input to the $B$ system.
 This increases the size of the key by only $c'\ceil{\log\log n + \log(1/\e)}$ bits. \end{proof}

 As mentioned earlier (see equation \eqref{eq:lockingstate1}), explicit states that exhibit locking behaviour have been presented in \cite{DHLST04}.
-However, this is the first explicit construction of states $\omega$ that achieves the following strong locking behaviour: for any $\delta > 0$, for $n$ large enough, the state $\omega^{XCK}$ verifies $\entI_c(X; C)_{\omega} \leq \delta$ and $\entI_c(X; CK)_{\omega} = n + \log d_K$ where $K$ is a classical $O(\log(n/\delta))$-bit system.
+However, this is the first explicit construction of states $\omega$ that achieves the following strong locking behaviour: for any $\delta > 0$, for $n$ large enough, the state $\omega^{XCK}$ satisfies $\entI_c(X; C)_{\omega} \leq \delta$ and $\entI_c(X; CK)_{\omega} = n + \log d_K$ where $K$ is a classical $O(\log(n/\delta))$-bit system.
 This is a direct consequence of Corollary \ref{cor:explicit-locking} taking $\e = \delta/(20n)$, and Proposition \ref{prop:mutinfo}.
-We should also mention that the authors of \cite{KRBM07} explicitly construct a state exhibiting some weak locking behaviour.
+We should also mention that \citeN{KRBM07} explicitly construct a state exhibiting locking behaviour where the key is large but the stronger condition $\entI_c(XK;C)_{\omega} \leq \delta$ is satisfied.